-All principal and accessory uses shall be consistent with the uses allowed for the RPD District in Table 3-702.F: Planned Development Districts Uses, and be identified in the PD Master Concept Plan, in accordance with Sec.
+All principal and accessory uses shall be consistent with the uses allowed for the RPD District in Table 3-702.F: Planned Development Districts Uses, and be identified in the PD adopting ordinance, in accordance with Sec.
 3-702.D, General Standards for All Planned Development Zoning Districts.

 C. Intensity and Dimensional standards

 Standard Requirement

 Lot area (ft2) [1]

 Lot coverage, max (percent of total area)

 Lot width, min. (ft.)

 Lot depth, min (ft.)

-To be established in PD Master Concept Plan as set forth in
+To be established in PD Master Concept Plan or PD adopting

 Side setback, min. (ft.)
-[2] [3] To be established in PD Master Concept Plan as set forth in Sec.
-3-702, Planned Development Districts, Generally.
-The
+[2] [3] ordinance as set forth in Sec.
+3-702, Planned Development

 Rear setback, min. (ft.)
-[2] [3] RPD District shall be consistent with the goals, policies and
+[2] [3] Districts, Generally.
+The RPD District shall be consistent with

-Street setback (arterial street with frontage road) (ft.) objectives in the comprehensive plan, and the FLUM.
+Street setback (arterial street with frontage road) (ft.) the goals, policies and objectives in the comprehensive plan, and the FLUM.

 Street setback (arterial street without frontage road or local street) (ft.)

 Street setback (private street) (ft.)

 Intensity/Density

 Waterbody setback 25 feet from the edge of the waterbody